cowboy2718/Hertzsprung-Russell/README.md

 ### Observational H-R Diagram

 The following diagram is an example of an observational H-R diagram based on the Yale Trigonometric Parallax Dataset (n=6220 data points).
 The plot shows stars by absolute magnitude and color type.
 The graph produced by the R package is not interactive.
+Note that the graph colors are not an exact match to star color, but rather just show delineations of different regions.

 ![Observation H-R Diagram](Observational.png)